List of Kamen Rider Ghost characters: Guest characters

-Spin-off exclusive characters
+Spin-off characters

 Da Vinci Gamma

 The Da Vinci Gamma (ダヴィンチ眼魔, Da Vinchi Ganma) is a Mona Lisa/Vitruvian Man/aerial screw-themed Gamma Superior who contains the soul of his namesake.
 First appearing in the non-canonical crossover film Kamen Rider × Kamen Rider Ghost & Drive: Super Movie War Genesis, he sends Kamen Riders Ghost and Drive 10 years in the past so he can take over the present.
 After absorbing the Raphael and Michelangelo Gammas' power, the Da Vinci Gamma transforms into the giant Renaissance Gamma (ルネサンス眼魔, Runesansu Ganma), but is killed by Ghost and Drive.
 In the "Hyper Battle DVD" special Kamen Rider Ghost: Truth!
 The Secret of Heroes' Eyecons!, Chikara Saionji creates a second Da Vinci Gamma from a facsimile of the Mona Lisa and manipulates the latter into attacking Ghost for not choosing him to be one of the 15 Eyecons needed to revive him.
 After Ghost explains his reasoning and resonating with a reformed Saionji, the Da Vinci Gamma allows himself to be killed so his spirit can transform into an Eyecon.

 In combat, the Da Vinci Gamma possesses the ability to produce an energy tornado, throw a plethora of Mona Lisa paintings at his enemies, and time travel capabilities.

 The Da Vinci Gamma is voiced by Kendo Kobayashi (ケンドーコバヤシ, Kendō Kobayashi).